cwarden/docs.vagrantup.com/source/v2/vmware/boxes.html.md

 ---
-sidebar_current: "vmwarefusion-boxes"
+sidebar_current: "vmware-boxes"
 ---

 # Boxes

-As with [every provider](/v2/providers/boxes.html), the VMware Fusion provider has a custom box format.
+As with [every provider](/v2/providers/boxes.html), the VMware providers have a custom box format.

 This page documents the format so that you can create your own base boxes.
 Note that currently you must make these base boxes by hand.
 A future release